 The planetarium comfortably seats 46 and admission is on a first-come, first-serve basis.
 Planetarium shows last approximately 45 minutes, and no one can be admitted after the show begins.
 Children are welcome as long as they are 5 or older.
 The observatory and portable telescopes are available to the public after planetarium shows, weather permitting.
 Because of the extended daylight hours during the summer, telescope viewing is possible only after the 8:15 show.

-during May.
-Stop by and see the moons of Jupiter with our rooftop telescopes!
+Stop by and see the rings of Saturn with our rooftop telescopes!

 For questions about the planetarium, contact Craig Joseph: